geocabral/geocabral.github.io/_posts/2013-12-28-introducing-hyde.md

 ---

-### Adjunct Lecturer, Department of Computing, Federal Rural University of Pernambuco, Recife, Brazil
+### Assistant Professor (Lecturer), Department of Computing, Federal Rural University of Pernambuco, Recife, Brazil

 * PosDoc, Univesity of Birmingham, (2019)
 * PhD in Computer Science, Federal University of Pernambuco (2014)